JuanRodriguez19/SensorEffector/README.md

 Before wiring the sensor to the breadboard, it is important to solder the pins that come included to the sensors corresponding pin layouts.
 Addtionally, make sure to cut 3 pins off each set of pin rows as those are extra pins not required.
 ![imageofsensor](https://github.com/JuanRodriguez19/SensorEffector/blob/master/Documentation/SensorPins.JPG)

 When soldering, make sure you have safetly glasses equipped along with having proper ventilation that contains a extractor arm for the fumes.
+A soldering toolkit is also required which is available in most labs.
 Here a is great soldering tutorial to help with those unsure.<br>
 https://www.youtube.com/watch?v=3230nCz3XQA